 Moreover, once the sun starts shining on the water, you will be more likely to catch bass.

 I always take a wide variety of lures with me when I go winter fishing.

 Bass are lethargic and won't bite everything you throw at them.
 Therefore, fast-moving topwater lures and anything else that would cause a finicky bass to turn away should be avoided.

-Bass fishing in the winter requires a different approach, and you will more than likely have to try a few different lures before you find one that's working.
+Bass fishing in the winter requires a different approach, and you will likely have to try a few different lures before you find one that's working.

 Bass Fishing Winter Water Temperatures

 Depending on the temperature of the water, bass have different feeding habits.
-The change in water temperature tells the bass when to move to deeper waters or even when to spawn.
+The change in water temperature tells the bass when to move to deeper waters or spawn.

-Below, I have created a series of temperatures that determine when bass change their eating habits.
+Below, I have created a series of temperatures determining when bass change their eating habits.
 Although this can change for different regions, I find its a good rule to stick to: